dibyendumajumdar/simpledbm/simpledbm-docs/docs/developerguide.rst

 important to ensure that the effect of these log records are also saved in Checkpoint operations.

-In SimpleDBM, the only use of this operation at present is to log opening of containers.
+In SimpleDBM_, the only use of this operation at present is to log opening of containers.
 After a container is created, a NonTransactionRelatedOperation is logged to ensure that the container will be reopened at system restart.
-A Checkpoint operation in SimpleDBM includes a list of all open containers, hence, any past open container log records become redundant after the Checkpoint.
+A Checkpoint operation in SimpleDBM_ includes a list of all open containers, hence, any past open container log records become redundant after the Checkpoint.

 PostCommitActions
 -----------------
 PostCommitActions are used to defer certain actions until it is known for sure that the Transaction is definitely committing.
-In SimpleDBM, dropping a container is handled this way.
+In SimpleDBM_, dropping a container is handled this way.
 When a request is made by a client to drop a container, a PostCommitAction is scheduled to occur once the transaction commits.